leiyangly/HapLongLINEr/README.md

 # HaLoLIFe
 Description
-HaLoLIFE is a pipeline that finds LINE-1s (L1s) with intact open reading frames based on haploid long read assemblies and performs a "liftOver" by converting the coordinate of the LINE-1s to reference genomes.
+HaLoLIFE is a pipeline that finds young (L1HS, L1PA2 and L1PA3) LINE-1s (L1s) with intact open reading frames based on haploid long read human genome assemblies and performs a "liftOver" by converting the coordinate of the LINE-1s to reference genomes.
 It stands for "Haploid Long read assembly-based Intact LINE-1 Finder".

 Dependencies
 bash
 perl
 seqtk
 minimap2
+NCBI BLAST+
 getorf (EMBOSS)

 Authors